The approximate number of Ph.D. degrees awarded each year

 For international students, any funding coming from outside of Yale, including personal funds, should be documented in the application for visa purposes.

-Once you have accepted an offer of admission, you will receive an email with your Student Identification Number and NetID (allowing you to establish a Yale email account).
+Once you have accepted an offer of admission, you will receive an email with your Student Identification Number and NetID (allowing you to establish a Yale email account) within two weeks.
 You will also receive two additional emails, one with instructions for activating your NetID and a second containing an activation PIN#.